Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

 AlienVault-OTX
 ==============

-We can easily pull in `Alienvault OTX <https://otx.alienvault.com>`__ pulses into Security Onion and have Bro utilize them for the `Intel Framework <https://www.bro.org/sphinx-git/frameworks/intel.html>`__ by leveraging `Stephen Hosom <https://github.com/hosom/bro-otx>`__'s work with Alienvault OTX integration.
+We can easily pull in `Alienvault OTX <https://otx.alienvault.com>`__ pulses into Security Onion and have Zeek utilize them for the `Intel Framework <https://www.bro.org/sphinx-git/frameworks/intel.html>`__ by leveraging `Stephen Hosom <https://github.com/hosom/bro-otx>`__'s work with Alienvault OTX integration.

 Warning
 -------